Frege/frege/README.md

     [ (x,y,z) | x <- [1..10], y <- [x..10], z <- [x..10], x*x + y*y == z*z ]

-After execution you should see a list of triples containing the solutions `(3, 4, 5)` and `(6, 8, 10)`.
+After execution, you should see a list of triples containing the solutions `(3, 4, 5)` and `(6, 8, 10)`.

 Such a comprehension reads almost like an SQL statement:
 * _select_ the triple `(x,y,z)`
 * with `x` drawn _from_ the list of `1` to `10`, `y` from `x` to `10`, and `z` from `x` to `10`
 * _where_ `x*x + y*y == z*z`

-> There are much more elegant and efficient ways to calculate the triples but those are a bit less obvious.
+> There are much more elegant and efficient ways to calculate the triples, but those are a bit less obvious.

 **3. No mutable state**